Yield Spread Premium-The Mortgage Industry’s Dirtiest Secret

 Yield Spread Premium (YSP) is without a doubt the most misunderstood and highly profitable secret the mortgage industry has kept from the American mortgage consumer.

-The government’s own number pegs the consumer cost of the yield spread premium deception at $16,000,000,000 a year
+Numbers from the government pegs the consumer cost of the yield spread premium deception at $16,000,000,000 a year

 …yes that’s billion, with a “b”!
 My own figures put it into the hundreds of billions of dollars since the government’s numbers were woefully short-sighted.